ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation.markdown

 To change the default port, you also have the option to edit `Server\settings.json`.
 This file is where you would typically define server wide configurations.

 You can read all about it in the [Configuration Section]().
-For now we'll stick to the basics, these are the default initial settings:
+For now, these are the default initial settings:

     {
         "ServerUrl": "http://localhost:8080",